Our Story

 Installation of Cost-Free Vending Machine

-In 2025, Good Neighbor Health Clinic added another resource to its growing list of services: a cost-free vending machine providing access to resources 24/7 to community members in need.
+In 2025, Good Neighbor Health Clinic added another service: a cost-free vending machine providing access to resources 24/7 for community members in need.
 The vending machine is regularly stocked with items like Narcan, personal hygiene supplies, and other basic health items.
-In addition to providing items to community members, our vending machine allows us to build relationships with community members accessing these services to engage in other opportunities for care and support, if they so choose.
+In addition to providing items to community members, our vending machine allows us to build relationships with individuals accessing these services to engage in other opportunities for care and support, if they so choose.

 2025